Introduction video

 (Rev 2 firmware)

 Spasm (Dystonia) detection can be used with users that have episodes of spasmodic movements between longer periods of stable but limited movement.
 The G-Click with this feature enabled will disable all outputs for a few seconds indicating that a spasm has occurred by five bright white leds.
-After such a spasm subsides the G-Click will automatically recalibrate to its new position and then continue as normal.
+After the spasm subsides the G-Click will automatically recalibrate to its new position and then continue as normal.

 See the Tutorial 3 video above for more information on spasm detection/